We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 (Presumably she’s not one of the increasing number of people in government with shares in PPE and/or vaccine manufacturers)

-These are the reasons behind this push to keep us all “masked up”, for as long as possible, and in as many places as possible… as I see them:
+There is another reason behind the push to keep us all “masked up”, for as long as possible, and in as many places as possible…

 What do I mean by ‘no lose’ ?

 There are a huge number of factors which can, and do, routinely affect the transmission of Covid-19.